 Use a variety of training materials

 Even a carefully thought-out training course and a carefully selected range of materials will not guarantee success if the whole thing is conveyed as a classic presentation and read out in a sad voice by the teacher.
-In order not to bore the students too quickly, it is worth reaching for various training formats – to use content slides along with graphic slides, photos, short videos, recordings from company cameras, etc. you can also use free online photo editor to make it more interesting.
+In order not to bore the students too quickly, it is worth reaching for various training formats – use content slides along with graphic slides, photos, short videos, recordings from company cameras, etc. you can also use free online photo editor to make it more interesting.

 Thanks to such diversity, the participants of the training course will not only be more involved, but will also learn the material much more effectively.
 Any important information will be associated with a specific training point, an example, a photo, or a video.